-The Chapel at Rycote was managed by the Foundation throughout the year, following the agreement reached with the Secretary of State for Culture, Media & Sport as decribed in the Trustees' Report for the year ending 5th April 2004.
-Visitor numbers were over twelve hundred.
-This includes visitors to the building as a place of great historic interest as well as for worship and is broadly the same number as visited during the previous year.
-The Holy Communion Service on Sunday 26th August as the annual Benefice remained as popular as ever and the Carol Service on Monday 17th December 2018 was led by the Rt.
-Rev'd Colin Fletcher, Bishop of Dorchester and Tim Cook yet again brought his choir, 'Two A Part', to lead the singing in this festival of lessons and carols.
-The service was very well attended and it raised considerable donations for its nominated charities of the evening.
+The Chapel at Rycote was managed by the Foundation throughout the year, following the agreement reached with the Secretary of State for Culture, Media & Sport as described in the Trustees' Report for the year ending 5th April 2004.
+Visitor numbers were about one thousand.
+This includes visitors to the building as a place of great historic interest as well as for worship and is the same number of visitors as in the previous year.
+The Holy Communion Service on Sunday 25th August as the annual Benefice remained as popular as ever and the Carol Service on Monday 16th December 2019 was led by the Bishop of Dorchester, The Rt.
+Rev'd Colin Fletcher, and Tim Cook yet again brought his choir, 'Two A Part', to lead the singing in this ever popular festival of lessons and carols.
+The service was very well attended and it raised considerable donations for its nominated charities of the evening, 'Be Free Young Carers' and 'Youth Challenge Oxfordshire'.

-Eleven groups visited the Chapel, Barn and sometimes the gardens of Rycote House (with the kind permission of Mr and Mrs Bernard Taylor) which is a similar number of visits to the previous year.
-The Chapel was open for eighty one days during the season (April to September inclusive) for visits by the public to this wondefully historic building.
-Groups included various charities in Oxfordshire and Buckinghamshire as well as the usual parties from local History Groups and charities.
+Twelve groups visited the Chapel, Barn and sometimes the gardens of Rycote House (with the kind permission of Mr and Mrs Bernard Taylor) which is a similar number of visits to the previous year.
+The Chapel and Ice House were open for seventy six days during the season (April to September inclusive) for visits by the public to these wonderfully historic buildings.
+Groups included various charities in Oxfordshire as well as the usual parties from local History and Arts Societies and education visits.